ionic-team/vscode-ionic/roadmap.md

 ## Features

+- See tslint.json and angular 12+ then link to https://ionicframework.com/blog/eslint-for-ionic-angular/ for migration

 - Listing recent appflow builds and allowing users to sideload the artifacts from those builds onto their simulators/devices (lots of potential cert issues with iOS here)

 - Augmenting the New Project functionality to create the app in appflow and begin with the project linked, similar to the Ionic App Wizard